agathambrose/agathambrose/README.md

 I really like getting down and then into the nitty-gritty of software development and innovating through software products.
 I also advocate for the soft life!

-Yes, a total softie!
+Yes, a total softie.

 * 🌍  You'll most likely find me somewhere warm.
 * 🖥️  See my portfolio at [A.A](http://agathambrose.com)
 * ✉️  You can contact me at [agathambrose@gmail.com](mailto:agathambrose@gmail.com)
-* 🚀  I'm currently working on Spark at [FiClub](http://ficlub.com)
+* 🚀  I'm currently working on Spark at [FiClub](http://joinspark.app)
 * 🧠  I'm learning ML for an idea I have relating to the fashion industry
 * 🤝  I'm open to collaborating on AI, Fintech, LogiTech, MobilityTech and Proptech projects or any interesting project at all
 * ⚡  I'm secretly cat woman... sshhhhh